Taking creative talent to its full potential

 Students may also submit a folio of creative arts work on testing day.
 The folio should highlight the student’s creativity in tasks such as drawing, painting, cartooning, photography, video or film production, animation, advertising and anything the child has made with a purpose (not all types of work need to be submitted).
 Folio submissions may include hard copies in a folder, or digital copies on a USB, or a combination of both.

-Times for test sessions are generally listed on our <link to page on website>, Facebook page, and are shared with feeder primary schools and non-feeder schools in the region.
+Times for test sessions are generally listed on our News & Events page, Facebook page, and are shared with local-intake area primary schools and out of area schools in the region.

 Students who are successful in receiving a placement are expected to remain in the program until the end of Year 10.